Peer Review Process

 The Peer Review Process

-IJIL employs a three-stage review process: the editorial office, external review and editors’ decision.
+IJIL employs a three-stage review process: the editorial office, external review, and the editors' decision.

 The first stage of the review process takes place in the editorial office.
-On submission, a manuscript is reviewed to ensure that it meets the minimum requirements of the journal before it is sent to external reviewers.
-At this stage, the manuscript is reviewed for the following:
+We review a manuscript upon submission to make sure it satisfies the journal's minimum requirements before forwarding it to external reviewers.
+At this stage, we review the manuscript for the following issues:

-• Possible plagiarism: The manuscript is evaluated to compare the level of similarity with other published works.
-IJIL uses Turnitin plagiarism detection system to achieve this goal.
-Manuscripts that have high level of similarity with other works (including the author's previous works) are rejected at this stage. authors are provided with the similarity report along with the decision to reject the manuscript.
+1. IJIL evaluates the manuscript for possible plagiarism by comparing its level of similarity to published works.
+IJIL uses Turnitin to detect plagiarism and achieve this goal.
+Manuscripts that have a high level of similarity with other works (including the author's previous works) are rejected at this stage.
+We provide the authors with the similarity report and the decision to reject the manuscript.

-• Scope: After a manuscript has undergone similarity check and the level of similarity is judged to be appropriate, the content of the manuscript is checked to ensure that it fits within the scope of the journal selected by the author(s).
-In situations where the content of the manuscript does not fit the scope of the journal, the author’s consent is sought for the manuscript to be transferred to a more suitable journal.
+3. Scope: After a manuscript has undergone a similarity check and the level of similarity is judged to be appropriate, the content of the manuscript is checked to ensure that it fits within the scope of the journal selected by the author(s).
+If the manuscript's content does not fit the journal's scope, the author is asked for consent to transfer it to a more suitable journal.
 A transferred manuscript does not automatically translate to an accepted manuscript in the receiving journal.
 The manuscript still undergoes the usual peer review and may be accepted or rejected if it is not suitable.

-• Recent references: IJIL encourages authors to cite more recent articles.
-Preferably, considerable number of the cited articles should be works that were published within the last five years.
-This is especially important for articles submitted to journals in the life sciences.
+4. Recent references: IJIL encourages authors to cite more recent articles.
+Ideally, a significant portion of the cited articles should be from the past five years.
+This rule is especially important for articles submitted to journals in the life sciences.

-• Language: IJIL currently publishes full text of articles in Indonesian, English and Arabic.
-Abstracts may be translated to other languages and published alongside the Indonesian and English abstracts.
+5. Language: IJIL currently publishes the full text of articles in Indonesian, English, and Arabic.
+We may translate abstracts into other languages and publish them alongside the Indonesian and English abstracts.

-• Manuscripts are checked for the structure, organization, correctness and clarity of the language as it adhere to the journal's Instructions for Authors.
-The editorial office usually makes correction to minor grammatical errors in such a manner that it do not alter the manuscript.
-However, in situations where language is substantially difficult to comprehend, the manuscript is returned to the author to improve clarity of the language.
+6. Proofreading: Manuscripts are checked for the structure, organization, correctness, and clarity of the language as they adhere to the journal's Instructions for Authors.
+The editorial office usually makes corrections to minor grammatical errors in such a manner that they do not alter the manuscript.
+However, when the language becomes significantly difficult to understand, the editorial office returns the manuscript to the author to enhance its clarity.

 Once a manuscript successfully completes the editorial office review process, it proceeds to the second stage.
 The second stage of the review process employs the double-blind review system.
-A minimum of two external reviewers are selected from our database, editorial board of the journal or other sources.
+We select a minimum of two external reviewers from our database, the journal's editorial board, or other sources.
 These reviewers have expert knowledge of the subject area of the manuscript.
-The reviewers are invited to review the manuscript by sending them the abstract of the manuscript.
-Upon acceptance to review the manuscript, the full text of the manuscript is sent to the reviewers after the author(s) have been concealed.
+We invite the reviewers to evaluate the manuscript by providing them with its abstract.
+Once the reviewers accept the invitation to review the manuscript, we conceal the author(s) and send them the full text of the manuscript.

-Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) improve the quality of the manuscript.
-Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation and depth of research.
-Finally, reviewers make one of the following suggestion about the manuscript;
+Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) to improve its quality.
+Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
+Finally, reviewers make one of the following suggestions about the manuscript:

 • Requires minor corrections